Shiqing-Liu/AJCAI2023-workshop/index.md

 This workshop aims to bring together researchers from different fields working on novel theories, algorithms and applications of data-driven optimization.
 Topics of interest include but are not limited to:

-•   Advanced surrogate models and innovative acquisition functions
+- Advanced surrogate models and innovative acquisition functions

-•   Single-/Multi-/Many-objective data-driven large-scale optimization
+- Single-/Multi-/Many-objective data-driven large-scale optimization

-•   Noisy/Robust data-driven optimization
+- Noisy/Robust data-driven optimization

-•   Multi-task and knowledge transfer in data-driven optimization
+- Multi-task and knowledge transfer in data-driven optimization

-•   Data-driven combinatorial optimization and applications
+- Data-driven combinatorial optimization and applications

-•   Graph neural networks for combinatorial optimization
+- Graph neural networks for combinatorial optimization

-•   Combination of neural networks and heuristic algorithms
+- Combination of neural networks and heuristic algorithms

+****

+**Invited Speakers**

+- Dr. Mengjie Zhang, Victoria University of Wellington (VUW), Wellington, New Zealand

+- Dr. Xiaodong Li, Royal Melbourne Institute of Technology (RMIT), Melbourne, Australia

+- Dr. Ying Bi, Zhengzhou University, Zhengzhou, China

+- Dr. Ye Tian, Anhui University, Anhui, China

+- to be announced...

 ****